whosonfirst/whosonfirst-sources/README.md

 * `"license_text":` A one to two sentence description of what the license allows (_string, optional property_).

+* `"src:via"`: An array of sources used by a source, a key/value pairing with the key being the source name and the value being the source website (_array, optional property_).
+See Quattroshapes for an example.

 * `"usage_concordance":` Represents whether or not this source is used for concordance values (_integer, required property_). `1` value indicates use, `0` value indicates no use, `-1` value indicates unsure of use.

 * `"usage_property":` Represents whether or not this source is used for property values (_integer, required property_). `1` value indicates use, `0` value indicates no use, `-1` value indicates unsure of use.